 I remember the morning my Sunday School teacher pressed illustrated cut-outs of two sisters onto a large purple flannel board.

-The older was named Leah; the younger, Rachel.
+The older daughter was Leah and the younger daughter Rachel.
 The story intrigued me.
 I knew right away which character I’d rather be: Rachel of course!

 Why would I choose to be Rachel over Leah in the Bible?

 It’s simple really.
-Rachel was beautiful.
-She caught the eye of Jacob who fell wildly in love with her.
+Rachel was beautiful, so she caught the eye of Jacob who fell wildly in love with her.
 In my mind, this is what beauty was for.
 Beautiful women, in my middle school mind, had all their dreams come true.

 But, then there was Leah.
 The third wheel.
 An underdog.
 The woman no man wanted.
 She wasn’t as pretty as Rachel so her dad, Laban, had to trick someone into marrying her.
 Of course, the bummer is the man he tricked just happened to be Jacob—the same guy who was head over heels for her younger sister.